 XR for business in 2026 is no longer speculative.
 It is strategic infrastructure.

 For unified communications and digital workplace leaders, competitive advantage does not come from acquiring the newest headset.
-It comes from understanding how enterprise XR trends can optimise training, enhance collaboration, and improve frontline performance in measurable ways.
+It comes from understanding how XR trends can optimise training, enhance collaboration, and improve frontline performance in measurable ways.

 The organisations generating sustained value from immersive technology are not experimenting with isolated pilots.
+They are operationalising XR as part of the digital workplace stack.